Anne is a Washington native, kayaker, hiker, and nature lover. She likes to write about ways to lessen our carbon footprint.

 - No plumbing or water hookup needed

-- You do not need an approval to install them in your home
+- You do not need a permit or approval to install them in your home

 - Easy to use and clean